Recently Published Issues

 The audience of DOJ includes general dental practitioners and all other specialty areas of dental practitioners including dental hygienists, dental surgery assistants, prosthetists, dental technicians, dental educators and administrators, pharmacologists, pathologists, basic scientists, physicians and surgeons,as well as dental and medical students.

-The journal welcomes all article types including original. prospective and retrospective research, literature reviews, case reports, editorials, letter to the editor, position or opinion papers, commentary, conference proceedings, technical reports, and illustrations depicting clinical conditions and narratives.
+The journal welcomes all article types including the original. prospective and retrospective research, literature reviews, case reports, editorials, letter to the editor, position or opinion papers, commentary, conference proceedings, technical reports, and illustrations depicting clinical conditions and narratives.

 Finally, we also welcome comments, or critique from any interested party to further enhance the quality of our journal.
 Please send us your thoughts using the Contact Us link.